rails-sqlserver/tiny_tds/README.md

 ## Data Types

-Our goal is to support every SQL Server data type and covert it to a logical Ruby object.
+Our goal is to support every SQL Server data type and convert it to a logical Ruby object.
 When dates or times are returned, they are instantiated to either `:utc` or `:local` time depending on the query options.
 Only [datetimeoffset] types are excluded.
-All strings are associated the to the connection's encoding and all binary data types are associated to Ruby's `ASCII-8BIT/BINARY` encoding.
+All strings are associated to the connection's encoding and all binary data types are associated to Ruby's `ASCII-8BIT/BINARY` encoding.

 Below is a list of the data types we support when using the 7.4 TDS protocol version.
 Using a lower protocol version will result in these types being returned as strings.